epsilon537/boxlambda/docs/forth-c-ffi.md

 ## Forth Calling C

 When Forth calls C, it updates the `datastack` object with its current *TOS* and *PSP* values.
 It then invokes one of the registered C functions.
-The register C functions retrieves input parameters from the stack using `forth_popda()` and pushes output parameters / return values on the stack using `forth_pushda()`.
+The registered C function retrieves input parameters from the stack using `forth_popda()` and pushes output parameters/return values on the stack using `forth_pushda()`.

 C functions are registered with Forth using the following macro from [forth.h](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/forth.h):